 • Show Map: Check this box to enable a map of your event's location to be displayed.• Edit address details: You can click this and edit your address manually.• Add additional information: Any information here will be displayed on the confirmation email and e-tickets.

 Click Save Changes to save this section.
 You can click anywhere to edit the details.

 3. Event Organiser

 In this section, you enter the name and contact details of the event organiser.
 Any event enquires will be directed to this person.

 - Enter the Organiser’s name

-- Enter Organisation Name
+- Enter the Organisation Name

-- Enter Organisers Contact Number
+- Enter the Organiser's Contact Number

-- Organiser Logo if this is ticked your organiser logo will be displayed on your event page.
+- Organiser Logo- if this is ticked, your organiser logo will be displayed on your event page.
 See designing your own organiser page for instructions on how to create your organiser logo.

-- Show Email Address - we will display your email address as a link, when selected will go to the ticket purchasers email client so that they can send you an email directly.
+- Show Email Address - we will display your email address as a link if you elect to, and when selected will go to the ticket purchaser's email client so that they can send you an email directly.

 - Click Save Changes to save this section.